ryverine/Burger/README.md

 This is a Node application that is deployed in Heroku so that it can be accessed via a web browser.

-I was in terms of the visual theme of the app, I was inspired by a 1970's Burger King.
+In terms of the visual theme of the app, I was inspired by a 1970's Burger King.

 ![70s Burger King](/documentation/70s-burger-king.jpg)